4W4I5/Semester-6-Notes/Ethical Hacking/Finals Prep/Finals Prep Notes.md

 ---

 # Lecture 21: DoS & DDoS
-## DoS/DDoS
+#### DoS/DDoS
 - **Denial of Service (DoS) Attack**
-    - Definition: An attack on a computer or network that reduces, restricts, or prevents access to system resources for legitimate users.
+    - Definition: An attack designed to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to the Internet.
-    - Goal: To make a system or network resource unavailable to its intended users.
+    - Goal: To deny legitimate users access to services or resources.
-    - Methods: Flooding the victim’s system with non-legitimate service requests or traffic.
+    - Methods: Overloading the system with non-legitimate requests, making it unable to respond to legitimate traffic.
 - **Distributed Denial of Service (DDoS) Attack**
-    - Definition: A coordinated attack that involves multiple compromised systems (botnet) attacking a single target, denying service to users of the targeted system.
+    - Definition: An attack where multiple compromised systems attack a single target, causing a Denial of Service (DoS) for users of the targeted system.
-    - Mechanism: Utilizes a botnet to launch attacks from numerous sources.
+    - Mechanism: Uses a botnet to generate overwhelming traffic from numerous sources.

-## Types of DoS Attacks
+#### Types of DoS Attacks
 - **Flooding Attacks**
-    - Overloading a system with more traffic than it can handle.
+    - Overwhelming a system with excessive traffic.
+    - UDP flood, ICMP flood.
 - **Service Flooding**
-    - Overloading a service (e.g., IRC) with more events than it can handle.
+    - Overloading a service with more events than it can handle.
+    - Overloading an IRC server with excessive connections.
 - **Corrupt Packet Attacks**
     - Crashing a TCP/IP stack by sending corrupt packets.
 - **Unexpected Interactions**
     - Crashing a service by interacting with it in unexpected ways.
+    - Sending unexpected inputs to a service causing it to fail.
 - **Infinite Loops**
-    - Hanging a system by causing it to enter an infinite loop.
+    - Causing a system to hang by making it enter an infinite loop.
+    - Sending a specific sequence of packets that trigger an infinite loop in the service.

-## Impact of DoS Attacks
+#### Impact of DoS Attacks
+- **Resource Consumption**
-- Consumption of resources (bandwidth, disk space, CPU time).
+    - Bandwidth, disk space, CPU time.
+- **Physical Damage**
-- Physical destruction or alteration of network components.
+    - Destruction or alteration of network components.
+- **Data Damage**
     - Destruction of programs and files in a computer system.

-## DoS/DDoS Attack Vectors
+#### Categories of DoS/DDoS Attack Vectors
 - **Volumetric Attacks**
     - **Definition**: Exhaust bandwidth either within the target network or between the target and the rest of the Internet.
     - **Magnitude**: Measured in bits per second (bps).
     - **Techniques**:
-        - **Flood Attack**: Zombies send large volumes of traffic to exhaust the target’s bandwidth.
-        - **Amplification Attack**: Attacker sends messages to a broadcast IP address to amplify malicious traffic.
-        - **Examples**:
-            - UDP flood attack
-            - ICMP flood attack
+        - **UDP Flood Attack**: Overwhelming a target with UDP packets.
+        - **ICMP Flood Attack**: Overloading a target with ICMP packets.
-            - Ping of Death (PoD) attack
+        - **Ping of Death (PoD) Attack**: Sending oversized packets causing buffer overflow.
-            - Smurf attack
-            - Pulse wave attack
-            - Zero-day attack
-            - Malformed IP packet flood attack
-            - Spoofed IP packet flood attack
+        - **Smurf Attack**: Using IP broadcast with ICMP requests to flood a target.
+        - **Pulse Wave Attack**: Alternating high-volume attacks to bypass mitigation strategies.
+        - **Zero-Day Attack**: Exploiting unknown vulnerabilities.
+        - **Malformed IP Packet Flood Attack**: Sending malformed packets to exhaust resources.
+        - **Spoofed IP Packet Flood Attack**: Sending packets with a forged sender address.
 - **Protocol Attacks**
     - **Definition**: Consume resources other than bandwidth, such as connection state tables.
     - **Magnitude**: Measured in packets per second (pps) or connections per second (cps).
     - **Techniques**:
-        - SYN flood attack
-        - Fragmentation attack
-        - Spoofed session flood attack
-        - ACK flood attack
+        - **SYN Flood Attack**: Exploiting TCP connection sequence by sending SYN requests and not responding to SYN-ACK.
+        - **Fragmentation Attack**: Sending fragmented packets to exhaust resources.
+        - **Spoofed Session Flood Attack**: Overloading with spoofed session requests.
+        - **ACK Flood Attack**: Sending numerous ACK packets to exhaust resources.
-        - TCP state exhaustion attack
+        - **TCP State Exhaustion Attack**: Exploiting TCP state handling to exhaust resources.
-        - RST attack
+        - **RST Attack**: Sending RST packets to tear down legitimate connections.
 - **Application Layer Attacks**
     - **Definition**: Exploit vulnerabilities in the application layer protocol or application itself.
     - **Magnitude**: Measured in requests per second (rps).
     - **Techniques**:
-        - HTTP flood attack
+        - **HTTP Flood Attack**: Overloading with HTTP requests.
-        - Slowloris attack
-        - UDP application layer flood attack
+        - **Slowloris Attack**: Keeping connections open to exhaust server resources.
+        - **UDP Application Layer Flood Attack**: Overwhelming with UDP application-layer requests.
-        - HTTPS GET/POST attack
+        - **HTTPS GET/POST Attack**: Overloading with HTTPS requests.
-        - Multi-vector attack
-        - Peer-to-peer attack
+        - **Multi-Vector Attack**: Combining multiple attack vectors.
+        - **Peer-to-Peer Attack**: Exploiting P2P networks to flood a target.
-        - Permanent DoS (PDoS) attack
+        - **Permanent DoS (PDoS) Attack**: Permanently disabling hardware or software.
-        - Distributed reflection DoS (DRDoS) attack
+        - **Distributed Reflection DoS (DRDoS) Attack**: Using amplification techniques to reflect attacks.

-## Botnets in DDoS Attacks
+#### Botnets in DDoS Attacks
 - **Botnets**: Networks of compromised systems used to perform various malicious activities including DDoS attacks, spamming, keylogging, and more.
 - **Typical Botnet Setup**:
-    - Scanning for vulnerable machines.
+    - **Scanning for Vulnerable Machines**: Identifying and compromising vulnerable systems.
-    - Propagation of malicious code.
+    - **Propagation of Malicious Code**: Distributing malware to establish control over compromised systems.
-    - Use of mobile devices for launching attacks.
+    - **Use of Mobile Devices**: Leveraging mobile devices to launch attacks.

-## Case Studies
+#### Case Studies
 - **DDoS Attack on GitHub**
-    - Demonstrates the impact of DDoS attacks and response strategies.
+    - **Details**: Demonstrates the impact of DDoS attacks and response strategies.

-## DoS/DDoS Attack Techniques
+#### DoS/DDoS Attack Techniques
 - **UDP Flooding Attack**: Overwhelming a target with UDP packets.
 - **ICMP Flooding Attack**: Overloading a target with ICMP packets.
 - **Ping of Death**: Sending oversized packets causing buffer overflow.